Deep-sea mining: beyond the headlines

 Some of the more extreme statements of NGOs have implied that deep-sea mining could disrupt this process on a global scale.
 But the area where nodule mining is being contemplated, in the Clarion-Clipperton Zone of the eastern Pacific, happens to be a part of the world where the "biological carbon pump" of the ocean is particularly weak.

-There's not much algae growing in the surface waters of the ocean there, largely because of a lack of nutrients in that region.
+Although conditions do vary across the 6 million km2 of the Clarion-Clipperton Zone, in general there's not much algae growing in the surface waters of the ocean there, largely because of a lack of nutrients in that region.
 As a result, the natural rate of sedimentation reaching the ocean floor - as "marine snow" - is among the lowest in the world.
 Very little carbon gets buried in seafloor sediments there over time, which is also one of the reasons why manganese nodules are abundant there.
 The nodules form very slowly from chemical reactions on the seafloor, often growing around objects such as fossil shark teeth (in some cases, fossil Megalodon teeth that are at least 2.3 million years old).
 In the CCZ, they don't get buried in that time by sediments falling from above, unlike in other areas.

 So even if nodule mining reduced the burial of carbon there, its global impact would be tiny: the area of CCZ being targeted by mining is half of one percent of the global deep ocean, and an area where there is relatively little natural carbon sequestration.